Long queues greet Apple's iPhone 5 in Sydney

 SYDNEY/SAN FRANCISCO Apple Inc's iPhone 5 hit stores around the globe on Friday, with fans snapping up the device that is expected to fuel a huge holiday quarter for the consumer giant.

-The new phone -- which was unveiled last week -- went on sale first in Australia when stores there opened at 8.00 a.m. local time (11 p.m.
-British Time, Thursday).
+The new phone -- which was unveiled last week -- went on sale first in Australia when stores there opened at 8.00 a.m. local time (2200 GMT, Thursday).

 Long lines marked the phone's debut in Sydney, with an estimated 600 people queuing around the block and customers limited to buying a maximum of two phones.